baumgrai/domain/README.md

 - every 'domain' class has a corresponding table in the persistence database
 - fields of type `String`, `Char`, `Short`, `Integer`, `Long`, `Double` (and appropriate primitive types) `Enum`, `BigInteger`, `BigDecimal`, `LocalDate`, `LocalTime`, `LocalDateTime`, `Date`, `byte[]`, `char[]`, `File` correspond to columns of appropriate type in the persistence table
 - lists, sets, arrays and maps correspond to 'entry' tables
-- fields of any other type - for which a string conversion provider have to be defined - correspond to text columns in the persistence table
+- fields of any other type - for which a string conversion provider has to be defined - correspond to text columns in the persistence table

 **Further information:**
 - *domain* runs in Java >=8 environments